 As guardians of nearly a million acres of rainforest, the Maijuna hold the key to a sustainable future for this critically important piece of the Amazon.
-And yet this very forest is under threat from a highway which would slash through its heart.
+And yet this very forest is under threat from a highway that would slash through its heart.
 The inevitable result will be uncontrolled logging, poaching, and colonization which will devastate biodiversity and decimate Maijuna culture.

 Now, more than ever, the Maijuna need our help.

 COVID-19 threatens not only their health but also their ability to fight the political and legal battles needed to prevent the destruction of this invaluable region of the Amazon.
 Together we can sustain our Maijuna partners through this perilous time, take part in the fight against the destruction of their homeland, and support educators in the US and Peru in drawing students into the adventure of learning and caring about the Amazon.

 Photo Credit: Wilfredo Martinez/OnePlanet